“Blue Skies” – Willie Nelson

 The Wolf of Wall Street (2012) – The best-acted scene of the decade was Leo ODing on ludes and crawling his ass into a Lambo to drive home.
 Love how this film pulls you into the appeal of greed and then pulls the rug out from under you Goodfellas style.

 The Shape of Water (2017) – Always felt Pan’s Labyrinth should’ve won Best Picture.
-Anyway, long live Guillermo.
+Controversial film, but I love it and its director.
+Long live Guillermo.

 Sing Street (2016) – Who knew New Wave music and a coming-of-age plot where the perfect match?
 I heart this movie so fucking much, especially since my wife turned me onto it.
 Sometimes that can make a picture more special.